iaroob/algorithms/README.md

-Notes taken in algorithms class using Python
+Notes taken in algorithms course using Python